HicResearch/TREEHOOSE/doc/deployment/Step5-AddProjectBudgetControls.md

 - [ ] Select the [*Portfolios*](https://eu-west-2.console.aws.amazon.com/servicecatalog/home?region=eu-west-2#portfolios?activeTab=localAdminPortfolios) menu option on the left side and click on the local portfolio created during SWB deployment (e.g. treprod-ldn-pj1)
 - [ ] Extract just the ID from *prod-ID* from the list which should contain 4 default SWB products.
 These ID strings are required in Step 5C

-For guidance identifying the default products created by SWB, please refer to the image below.
+For guidance identifying the default workspace types (products) created by SWB, please refer to the image below.

 ![SWB Service Catalog Product IDs](../../res/images/Guidance-ServiceCatalogProductsList.png)